baz14/GEOManager/README.md

 # GEOManager
+ArcGIS Pro Add-in extension
-GEOManager is a manager for managing and supporting GEO products
+It's a manager for managing and supporting GEO products